Point Clare

 The suburb contains Point Clare railway station, which is on the Main North railway line, an Aldi supermarket, a pharmacy, a multi-doctor medical practice, a coffee shop, Deli, Chinese and Thai takeaway, a number of real estate agents, massage therapist, accountant and veterinarian.
 The Point Clare Hall in Talinga Ave is used for a variety of community activities.

 In addition, there is a Scouts' and Guides' Hall at Fagans Park.
 Marine Rescue Central Coast, a volunteer rescue unit and TS Hawkesbury, an Australian Navy Cadet unit, are located at the northern end of Goodaywang Reserve on the Brisbane Water foreshore.

 Point Clare Public School is located on Takari Avenue.
 Henry Kendall High School and Gosford High School (selective) are the nearest public secondary schools.
-St Philip's Christian College in Narara is the nearest private school, catering from Kindergarten to Year 10.
+St Philip's Christian College in Narara is the nearest private school, catering from Kindergarten to Year 12.

-Author Stephen Lacey grew up in Point Clare and it was the setting for his first two novels, The Tin Moon and Sandstone.
 Actor Don Hany also grew up in Point Clare.

 The population recorded at the 2016 Census was 3,731; a decrease from the 3,810 recorded in 2011.